 Knocker

-Knocker is an embeddable inbound webhook inbox for apps that already have an HTTP server, a SQLite database, and business logic that wants to react to inbound events without adding a hosted control plane.
+Knocker is a loadable SQLite extension plus language bindings for Bun, Elixir, Go, Node, Python, and Ruby.
+It is for apps that already have an HTTP server, a SQLite database, and business logic that wants to react to inbound webhook events without adding a hosted control plane.

 - one SQLite file